Which of the following is NOT a function of the skin? | Channels for Pearson+

 1

-Understand the functions of the skin: The skin is a vital organ with several key roles, including protection against pathogens, regulation of body temperature, and synthesis of vitamin D when exposed to sunlight.
+Step 2: Understand the role of the skin in regulating body temperature.
+The skin achieves this through mechanisms such as sweating and vasodilation or vasoconstriction of blood vessels in response to environmental conditions.

-Review the process of vitamin D synthesis: The skin synthesizes vitamin D when ultraviolet (UV) rays from sunlight interact with a precursor molecule in the skin called 7-dehydrocholesterol.
+Step 3: Explore the synthesis of vitamin D. The skin contains cells that produce vitamin D when exposed to ultraviolet (UV) light from the sun, which is essential for calcium absorption and bone health.

-Examine the role of the skin in protection: The skin acts as a physical barrier, preventing the entry of harmful microorganisms and protecting internal tissues from environmental damage.
+Step 4: Examine the protection function of the skin.
+The skin acts as a physical barrier against pathogens, preventing infections and shielding internal organs from environmental damage.

-Analyze the role of the skin in temperature regulation: The skin helps regulate body temperature through mechanisms such as sweating and vasodilation (widening of blood vessels) or vasoconstriction (narrowing of blood vessels).

-Identify the incorrect function: The production of red blood cells (erythropoiesis) occurs in the bone marrow, not the skin.
-Therefore, this is NOT a function of the skin.
+Step 5: Analyze the production of red blood cells.
+This function is not associated with the skin but rather with the bone marrow, where hematopoiesis (the formation of blood cells) occurs.
+Therefore, this is the correct answer to the question.

 Watch next